Tel: 01765 690799

 Three Museums, one great day out - The three museums of Ripon follow a common theme of law and order and are based in the original workhouse, prison and courthouse buildings.
 These are all within walking distance around Ripon’s city centre.

-As well the displays in the museum, housed in the old Gatehouse of the larger workhouse site, the Workhouse Kitchen Gardens have also been carefully recreated to their original state and represent a rare example of a surviving workhouse garden.
+As well the displays in the museum, the Workhouse Kitchen Garden and the Master's Garden have also been carefully recreated to their original state and represent a rare example of a surviving workhouse garden.